CYBAVO/android_wallet_sdk_sample/docs/wallet_connect.md

         ```

     3. During some transactions, you may receive new currencies / tokens which don't exist in the currency list, like swapping a new type of token.
-    4. call `Wallets.getInstance().walletConnectSync` to add currencies and wallets which are created by `walletConnectSendSignedTransaction`.
+    4. Call `Wallets.getInstance().walletConnectSync` to add currencies and wallets which are created by `walletConnectSendSignedTransaction`.
-    5. call `Wallets.getInstance().getWallets` to get the new wallet list
+    5. Call `Wallets.getInstance().getWallets` to get the new wallet list.

 ## API History